solliancenet/microsoft-leveraging-azure-digital-twins-supply-chain/Hands-on lab/HOL step-by step - Leveraging Azure Digital Twins in a supply chain.md

     az dt model list -n ADT_INSTANCE_NAME
     ```

-10. Keep this console window open for further CLI tasks later on in this lab.
+10. Keep this CLI command window open for additional tasks later on in this lab.

 ### Task 3: Setup the Azure Digital Twins Explorer application

-The Azure Digital Twins Explorer is a Node.js based single page web application that you will run on your computer.
+The Azure Digital Twins Explorer is a Node.js-based single-page web application that you will run on your computer.
 This application connects to an Azure Digital Twins instance and provides features to manage models and twins instances (along with their properties).
-Azure Digital Twins Explorer provides visualizations of the twins graph, the ability to edit twin instance properties, and to run queries across the twins graph.
+Azure Digital Twins Explorer provides visualizations of the twins graph, editing twin instance properties and running queries across the twins graph.

 1. In a new tab or web browser window, visit the [Azure Digital Twins Explorer GitHub repository](https://github.com/Azure-Samples/digital-twins-explorer/tree/main/).